 If you have a supermarket next door then move on but if you haven’t then your daily trips to the marketplace is only raising the fuel and car’s maintenance cost.
 Maintain a list of things you’re running out of to ensure you’re not forgetting the crate of egg or carton of milk.

 Purchase frozen veggies more often

 Buying fresh stock of veggies is great but people living alone often have a low consumption due to which a lot of it rots leading to excessive wastage.
-In such as case I recommend people to purchase more frozen stuff.
+In such as the case I recommend people to purchase more frozen stuff.
 This way food stays fresh longer and readily available.

 Make purchase at random stores

 Irrespective of what the big stores claim they aren’t the only ones providing all the discount.
 So on your next shopping trip check out 2-3 places, compare the prices and purchase items accordingly.

 If the stores are far, a visit once a week to a different store will give you a good idea about the upcoming discounts and offers for future purchases.